micmejia/bible-dump/AMPC/1 Samuel/1 Sam 6.md

-And the Lord slew some of the men of Beth-shemesh because they had looked into the ark of the Lord; He slew [^a]seventy men of them, and the people mourned because the Lord had made a great slaughter among them.
+And the Lord slew some of the men of Beth-shemesh because they had looked into the ark of the Lord; He slew seventy men of them, and the people mourned because the Lord had made a great slaughter among them.